510(k)

 3. the similar format and user interface will train you to use the FDA eSTAR.

-Note: October 1, 2023, is the FDA eSTAR implementation deadline.
+Note: October 1, 2023, was the FDA eSTAR implementation deadline.

 Do you have to use the PreSTAR template?